-Commercial vehicles are responsible for the transport of goods and people for both a regional and national basis.
-As a centrally located state and a major transportation hub, Illinois roads and highways are flooded with commercial vehicles of all makes and models.
-Our lawyers are familiar with the Interstates running through Illinois including: I-55, I-57, I-74, I-80, I-90, I-290 and I-294.
+Commercial vehicles are responsible for the transport of goods and people across the state and nation.
+As a centrally located major transportation hub in the upper midwest, Illinois roads and highways are flooded with commercial vehicles of all sizes and shapes.
+Our lawyers are familiar with the Interstates running through Illinois including I-55, I-57, I-74, I-80, I-90, I-290 and I-294.

 The term ‘commercial vehicle’ can also be used to describe an ordinary passenger vehicle owned or operated by a company employee.
-Yes, even if the car was privately owned, if the driver of the vehicle was using the car for work-related purposes, the employer may be held responsible for the negligence of the employee under a theory of agency.
+Yes, even if the car is privately owned or if the driver is using the car for work-related purposes, the employer may be held responsible for the negligence of the employee under a theory of agency.

-- 93 people were killed in accident (including occupants of other cars, bicyclists and pedestrians)
+- 93 people were killed in an accident (including occupants of other cars, bicyclists, and pedestrians),

-- Accidents in rural areas tended to be more serious than similar accidents in an urban location
+- Accidents in rural areas tended to be more severe than similar collisions in an urban location.

-A major difference between motor vehicle accidents involving commercial vehicles and those involving private vehicles is that the companies that are responsible for the operation and maintenance of these vehicles are commonly large corporations with an ever-present focus on deriving maximum profits.
-In order to propel the company’s business model, maintenance may be delayed on commercial vehicles and operators are commonly encouraged to drive as many miles as possible resulting in speeding vehicles operated by fatigued drivers.
+A significant difference between motor vehicle accidents involving commercial vehicles and those involving private vehicles is that the companies that are responsible for the operation and maintenance of these vehicles are commonly large corporations with an ever-present focus on deriving maximum profits.
+Maintenance may be delayed on commercial vehicles to propel the company’s business model.
+Operators are frequently encouraged to drive as many miles as possible resulting in speeding vehicles operated by fatigued drivers.

-Despite their differences, commercial vehicle accidents may also be associated with causes regularly associated with private accidents such as distracted drivers (using cell phones, GPS or texting while operation, intoxication and drivers simply not familiar with a particular area or road.Chicago Accident Attorneys For Insurance Claims Involving Trucks and Other Commercial Vehicles
+Despite their differences, commercial vehicle accidents may also be associated with causes regularly related to separate accidents such as distracted drivers (using cell phones, GPS or texting while driving, intoxication, and drivers not familiar with a particular area or road.Chicago Accident Attorneys For Insurance Claims Involving Trucks and Other Commercial Vehicles